TME Physical Album Sales Chart

-The TME Physical Album Sales Chart is a sales chart in China established by Tencent Music in 2023 and includes retroactive rankings starting from September 2021.
+The TME Physical Album Sales Chart (腾讯音乐实体专辑榜) is a sales chart in China established by Tencent Music in 2023 and includes retroactive rankings starting from September 2021.

 The TME Physical Album Sales Chart ranks the physical record sales for albums, both CD and LP formats, based on data from QQ Music and KuGou Music.
 It does not include digital sales data or physical sales data from other platforms.
 Refunds are taken into account when calculating sales for the week.
 The TME Physical Album Sales Chart contains four lists: Weekly, Monthly, Annual, and Overall.
 Weekly and Monthly lists show the top 20 while Annual and Overall show the top 100.